Save Simulation Results with Names as Hashes from the Parameters that Generated Them

 Logical.
 If

-, no check is done that pairs of results files (parameters and associated results) is done.
+TRUE, no check is done that pairs of results files (parameters and associated results) is done.
 This check is not necessary, but done by default to keep the user aware of a scenario that usually results from manual file manipulation.

 Details